zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 1.md

 ![](PM1images/image023.png)

-This tab displays all the PO’s information you have entered in the previous steps.
+This tab displays all the information of the PO that you have entered in the previous steps.

 - **Received Items** tab:
 ![](PM1images/image025.png)